 Results

 Figure 17 shows again the average difference between responding during the ITI and CS- for all groups.
-It is evident that the change in the background rate of reward was inversely related to the degree of inhibition.
+It is evident that the change in cv the background rate of reward was inversely related to the degree of inhibition.
 The figure shows that the top 3 groups 80s tones (32_CS-80_ITI20; 64_CS-80_ITI10 ; 8_CS-80_ITI80 ) were not equivalent.
 The most inhibition ….

 As in the previous experiment we found an acquisition point for each subject.
 Figure 18 shows the cumulative distribution of change points for each group.
 The K-S test shows. .. .
 There was a significant effect of